PortosSatrop/trainmaster/README.md

 ```

-2) Install Python and RPi.GPIO lib
+2) Install Python-dev and RPi.GPIO lib
-If Python is not installed then
+There are several ways to install python, most probably python 2 is there already
 ```
-$sudo apt-get install python-dev python3-dev
+$sudo apt-get install python-dev
 ```
 Then RPi.GPIO lib
 ```